Cheryl-Lau/astero/README.md

 Then add the work directories work_bench_gyre and work_bench_adipls to your astero directory.

 Replace the mesa-r10398/adipls/adipack.c/adipls with adipls in the 'adipls' repository.
-Recompile the entire MESA to generate the object files.
+Clean and Recompile the entire MESA to generate the object files.

 Copy work_bench_gyre/work_bench_adipls to create a new working directory for your project. cd to this work directory to compute pulsation freqs with TAR/2nd-Pert formalism.